FandMC/Fand/docs/CONTRIBUTING.md

 1. Clone your repository to local
 2. Run Gradle's `applyPatches` task in your IDE or terminal (You can run `./gradlew applyPatches` directly in terminal.)
-3. Enter `leaves-api` or `leaves-server` directory to carry out modifications.
+3. Enter `fand-api` or `fand-server` directory to carry out modifications.

-BTW, `leaves-api` and `leaves-server` are not normal git repositories.
+BTW, `fand-api` and `fand-server` are not normal git repositories.

 - Before applying patches, the base will point to unmodified source code.
 - Every commit after the base is a patch.
-- Only commits after the last commit of Paper will be considered Leaves' patches.
+- Only commits after the last commit of Paper will be considered Fand' patches.

 ## Adding new patches

 It's very easy to to add patches by following the steps below:

-1. Modify the code of `leaves-api` and / or `leaves-server`
+1. Modify the code of `fand-api` and / or `fand-server`
 2. Add these changes to the local git repository (For example, `git add .`)
 3. Commit these changes using `git commit -m <Commit Message>`
 4. Run Gradle's task `rebuildPatches` to convert your commits to a new patch